Quantum computing with trapped ions: a beginner's guide: Introduction

 There already exists a vast amount of literature and books on trapped ion platforms \cite{book:1,book:LesHouches,trappedionrev1,trappedionrev2}, but there is a lack of articles that explain the basics of quantum computing with emphasis on a physical realization of the system in an undergraduate environment.
-Scarani \cite{edu:1} in his paper explains nicely the basics of QC but using mostly NMR perspective.
-In this note, we use a similar pedagogical approach but emphasize the features of trapped ions system that make them a good candidate for QC, instead of using a purely theoretical viewpoint.
+Scarani \cite{edu:1} in his paper explains nicely the basics of QC from a nuclear magnetic resonance (NMR) perspective.
+In this note, we use a similar pedagogical approach but emphasize the features of the trapped ions system that make them a good candidate for QC, instead of using a purely theoretical viewpoint.
 In this fashion, undergraduate students can also have an idea about how quantum computers can be practically realized and manipulated, much like semiconductor devices in classical computers.
 Connecting the theory with an experimental viewpoint is necessary to get a broader understanding of the physical intricacies and difficulties of building a quantum computer.
 Such aspects are often lacking in class-friendly literature, and our article aims to bridge this gap.

-This article is organized in the following way: Secs. \ref{sec:qubits} and \ref{sec:universalgates} summarize the theoretical spin-1/2 system.
-In Sec.~\ref{sec:DiVincenzo}, we mention the qualities that a prospective QC platform must possess for building a successful quantum computer.
+This article is organized in the following way: Secs. \ref{sec:qubits} and \ref{sec:universalgates} summarize the theoretical two-level system.
+In Sec.~\ref{sec:DiVincenzo}, we mention the qualities that a prospective QC platform must possess to build a successful quantum computer.
 In Secs. \ref{sec:ionprod}-\ref{sec:ion_readout} we concisely explain the mechanism of preparing a trapped ion system capable of performing quantum computations and how the laser-ion interaction can be used to change the ionic states.
 In Sec. \ref{sec:QIusingTI} we describe how TI systems can be manipulated to implement universal quantum gates, and finally provide some concluding remarks about the performance of TI systems in Sec. \ref{sec:Conclusion}.